A Medicare-approved Prescription Drug Plan (PDP) is a health insurance plan approved by Medicare but run by private insurance companies.

 - First, determine if the prescription drugs you are currently taking are covered by the PDP you are considering.

-- Next, verify that your pharmacy accepts the Prescription Drug Plan.
+- Next, verify that your pharmacy accepts the Prescription Drug Plan and is a preferred pharmacy.

-Still have questions about Medicare-approved Prescription Drug insurance plans?
-Just contact Dennis D. Smith Life and Health Insurance here in York County, PA, at your convenience to discuss your needs and get your questions answered.
+You might have questions about Medicare-approved Prescription Drug insurance plans.
+If so, just contact Dennis D. Smith Life and Health Insurance here in York County, PA, at your convenience to discuss your needs and get your questions answered.